vancassa/TwinCAT_TCP_IP_Server/README.md

 TwinCAT Error and Error ID are stored in the variable 'err' and 'errid' respectively.
 Some common errors found:

    * 8002 : Variable 'hSocket' is not populated with the correct address.
-The client should connect first, and TwinCAT calls the FB_SocketAccept after that.
+The sequence is for the TwinCAT to call FB_SocketListen, the Python client to connect, and TwinCAT calls the FB_SocketAccept after that.
 This will populate the variable 'hSocket'.
+If FB_SocketAccept is called before the Python client trying to connect, it will throw 8002 error.
    * 8003 : The port is already opened.
-Reset Cold the program and Run again.
+Reset Cold the TwinCAT program and Run again.
-   * 6 : There's something wrong with the installation of TF6310.
-Uninstall TF6310 from Control Panel, and reinstall back.
-Open your Task Manager - Processes, make sure there's TcpIpServer.exe running in the process.
+   * 6 : I don't know.
+Seems like there's something wrong with the installation of TF6310.
+Uninstall, reinstall, make sure that TcpIpServer.exe is running in your Task Manager processes.

 Python error:
    * Connection is refused: Make sure to disable the firewall of your server PC